-- Cardiovascular Disease.
+Cardiovascular Disease (hypertension and eclampsia).
 Assess all women of childbearing age for recent pregnancy and last menstrual period.
 Women may be at higher risk for cardiovascular disease up to five months postpartum and may present with shortness of breath, chest pain, unresolved cough or swelling.
-Follow algorithm for taking patient history, physical examination, and workup as outlined in the California Maternal Quality Care Collaborative Cardiovascular Disease in Pregnancy and Postpartum Toolkit. - Hypertension and eclampsia.
-Follow guidelines within Washington State Perinatal Collaborative postpartum recommendations.
+Follow algorithm for taking patient history, physical examination, and workup as outlined in the California Maternal Quality Care Collaborative Cardiovascular Disease in Pregnancy and Postpartum Toolkit.